zowe/docs-site/docs/extend/extend-desktop/mvd-server-config.md

 :::note

 In this example, the directory for these JSON files is [/defaults/plugins](https://github.com/zowe/zlux-app-server/tree/v3.x/master/defaults/plugins).
-Yet, in order to separate configuration files from runtime files, the App Server will initialize by copying the contents of this folder into the defined instance directory, of which the default is ~/.zowe/workspace/app-server.
+Yet, in order to separate configuration files from runtime files, the App Server will initialize by copying the contents of this folder into the defined instance directory, of which the default is `~/.zowe/workspace/app-server`.
 So, the example configuration file uses the latter directory.

 :::

-### Plugins directory example
+### Plug-ins directory example

 ```
 // All paths relative to zlux-app-server/lib
 // In real installations, these values will be configured during the install.